scipp/scippneutron/README.md

 # Branch organisation

-Developments `master` are pinned to the latest [stable release](https://github.com/scipp/scipp/tags) of scipp.
-Other ongoing feature developments should be merged into `latest`.
+Developments `release` are pinned to the latest [stable release](https://github.com/scipp/scipp/tags) of scipp.
+Other ongoing feature developments should be merged into `master`.